Deputy Public Administrator/Guardian/Conservator I/II

 * Confirmed Job Offer

 Acceptable forms of educational documentation are official/unofficial transcripts or copy of diploma that list the student's name, institution name, field of study and date the degree was awarded.
-For recent graduates who have not received proof of their degree, a letter from the registrar's office stating that all requirements, including the field of study, for graduation have been met will be sufficient proof of education.
+For recent graduates who have not received proof of their degree, a letter from the registrar's office stating that all requirements for graduation have been met and listing the field of study will be sufficient proof of graduation.

 Please do not send originals; copies of the required documents are acceptable.
 Any submitted documents will not be returned.